originphp/framework/README.md

 ## Features

 - ORM database with support for MySQL and PostgreSQL.
-- Caching that supports APCu, Redis, Memcache and File based cached
+- Caching that supports APCu, Redis, Memcache and File based cache
 - Web Applications using MVC pattern
 - Console Applications
 - Middleware